FarronF/limerick-council-meetings/meetings/2019/04/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th March 2019.md

 to complete and submit the Environmental Impact Assessment Report (EIAR) to An

-Bord Pleanála, and the Department is considering this request.--- 7
+Bord Pleanála, and the Department is considering this request.
+---
+7

 **8.**